FroeMic/TUM-IN-Protein-Prediction-1/lectures/18-secondary-structure-prediction-3.md

 > 2\) Run BLAST against the PDB
 > 3\) Run Dynamic Programming against the results from BLAST

-**Question:** In terms of CPU, is sequence-sequence as fast as sequence profile?
+**Question:** In terms of CPU, is sequence-sequence as fast as sequence-profile?

 > ❓